TBK-Tech-Services/villasync-api/DB_Schema.md

 1. **Roles & Permissions:** Flexible M:N mapping for both role-permission and user-permission.
 Admin can assign default role permissions or override per user.
 2. **Villa Management:** Villas are fully customizable with images, amenities, and expenses.
+3. **Categorized Amenities:** ⭐ **NEW** - Amenities are now organized by categories (Bathroom, Kitchen, Entertainment, etc.) for better UI organization and user experience.
-3. **Booking Management:** Bookings are linked to villas, and expenses can be split across bookings.
+4. **Booking Management:** Bookings are linked to villas, and expenses can be split across bookings.
-4. **Extensible Design:** Adding new roles, permissions, amenities, or villas is easy without altering the schema.
+5. **Extensible Design:** Adding new roles, permissions, amenities, categories, or villas is easy without altering the schema.
+6. **Amenity Flexibility:** ⭐ **NEW** - Same amenity names can exist in different categories, and categories can have unlimited amenities.